 Regulatory ratios for Pillar 1 are calculated by dividing total regulatory capital by risk weighted assets (RWA).
-RWA are determined according to the varying levels of risk attached to assets and off-balance sheet exposures, using Basel guidelines.
+RWA are determined according to the varying levels of risk attached to assets and off-Balance Sheet exposures, using Basel guidelines.

-The following table shows the Bank's overall minimum Pillar I capital requirement for credit, operational, and market risk, based on 8% of risk weighted assets as at September 30, 2019.
+The following table shows the Bank's overall minimum Pillar I capital requirement for credit, operational, and market risk, based on and 8% risk weighting: